 ‘For Doing Daily Battle: Interviews with Moroccan Women (1991), Fatema interviewed peasant women, women labourers, clairvoyants and maidservants.
 In 1995, she published a memoir, Dreams of Trespass: Tales of A Harem Girlhood.
 Other works of include: Islam and Democracy: Fear of the Modern World (1992) Forgotten Queens of Islam

 In her research related to women’s role in religion and her impression and observation of Europe Fatema draws comparison between Eastern and Western women in her book, ‘Scheherazade Goes West’ – Different Cultures, Different Harems.
 She uses the institution of harem as the focal point and famous raconteur Scheherazade from One Thousand and One Nights as the symbol for women to evaluate the differences.
 Pakistan’s noted writer and columnist Zahida Hina has translated the book in Urdu – Scheherazade Maghrib Mein.

 Fatema Mernissi was born into a middle-class family in Fez.
 In 1957, she studied political science at the Sorbonne and at Brandeis University, where she earned her doctorate.
-She has become noted internationally mainly as an Islamic feminist.
-She is currently a lecturer at the Mohammed V University of Rabat and a research scholar at the University Institute for Scientific Research, in the same city.
+She was noted internationally mainly as an Islamic feminist.
+She was a lecturer at the Mohammed V University of Rabat and a research scholar at the University Institute for Scientific Research, in the same city.